What Lies Beneath a Woman's Heart? A Poem and Prose on Discernment.

 Yes, the heart of a woman can be treacherous indeed...

-Breaking The Poem Down Into Understanding.
+Breaking the Poem Down Into Understanding.

 The poem is about "motives" and because I am a woman the poem is about the heart of a woman, which is probably my heart.
-This makes sense because I do not know what lies beneath the heart of a man in that case I can only speculate.
+This makes sense because I do not know what lies inside the heart of a man in that case I can only speculate.
 However, because I am a woman I can speak on what lies in my own heart:

 Lets examine these words and break them down: